Lights and Display Board Circuits

 Working

-The lights continue to glow at full intensity up to 3 AM.
-When the time reaches 3 AM, the intensity of the street light gradually decreases and will turn off either at 6 AM or when the light on LDR in increasing, whichever is first.
+The street lights remain at full brightness until 3 AM.
+At that point, the circuit gradually reduces the light intensity, and they will turn off either at 6 AM or when the LDR detects increasing light, whichever happens first.

-Hence, the auto intensity control of street lights is achieved with the above circuit which has an LDR, an RTC, a PIC microcontroller and an LED array.
+Therefore, this circuit achieves automatic intensity control of street lights by combining the capabilities of an LDR, an RTC, a PIC microcontroller, and an LED array.

 Alternative Circuit

-The above circuit shows only the interface to the street light and the rest of the circuit is same.
-It consists of a relay, a high intensity discharge street light that is connected to the mains supply and a diode.
+The circuit depicted above illustrates only the connection to the street light, while the remainder of the circuit remains unchanged.
+It includes a relay, a high-intensity discharge street light connected to the mains power supply, and a diode.

 Auto Intensity Control of Street Lights Circuit Advantages